Reading from China? This Travel Report contains a YouTube video, which can only be viewed with a VPN!

 Like this?
 Check out my extensive library of location reports from across the city, with articles on What To See and do In Tokyo, Tokyo’s Amazing Themed Cafes, Bars & Restaurants, Other Cool Places To Eat & Drink In Tokyo, The Tokyo Subway, Trains & Electric Lines and Where To Stay In Tokyo.

-I’ve been living, working and traveling all over the world since 2001, so why not wade through my huge library of My 5s from over 30 countries.
+I’ve been living, working and traveling all over the world since 2001, so why not wade through my huge library of travel reports from over 30 countries.